facelessuser/coloraide/docs/src/markdown/colors/jzazbz.md

 The sRGB gamut represented within the Jzazbz color space.
 ////

-Jzazbz is a a color space designed for perceptual uniformity in high dynamic range (HDR) and wide color gamut (WCG) applications.
+Jzazbz is a color space designed for perceptual uniformity in high dynamic range (HDR) and wide color gamut (WCG) applications.
 Conceptually it is similar to [CIELab](./lab.md), but claims the following improvements:

 - Perceptual color difference is predicted by Euclidean distance.